KaijuML/rotowire-rg-metric/README.md

 reads generated outputs and creates a (very simple) knowledge base of asserted facts.
 For instance the sentence _"Lebron James scored 25 points [...]"_ would yield one record [Lebron James | 25 | PTS].

-This facts are then compared to true data and used as evaluation metrics for the generated outputs:
+These facts are then compared to true data and used as evaluation metrics for the generated outputs:

  - RG-# reports the total number of correctly asserted facts
  - RG-% reports the proportion of correct facts among all asserted facts

+Note that you can find interesting discussion regarding Data-to-Text evaluation (esp. on RotoWire) in the following paper:
-Note that this method has several issues, which are talked about in [A Gold Standard Methodology for Evaluating Accuracy in Data-To-Text Systems][2] (Thomson, Reiter; INLG 2020)
+[A Gold Standard Methodology for Evaluating Accuracy in Data-To-Text Systems][2] (Thomson, Reiter; INLG 2020)

 [1]: https://arxiv.org/abs/1707.08052